hbolzan/new-framework/README.md

 ![Architecture overview](docs/components-architecture.png)

 ### Features
-* All components receive the context as the first argument of their contructures.
+* All components receive the context as the first argument of their constructors.
 This way, a mocked context can easily be injected when testing a component.
 * Visual components are rendered with views, making it easy to change the look of any component without impacting functionality.

 ## Views